-Shareholders desiring to communicate with the Board or any individual director may call 1-855-900-0046 or email the Board by going to our website at www.ir.creditacceptance.com/contactboard.cfm.
-Telephone calls will be taped and summarized by the third party provider which monitors the hotline service.
-A summary of the calls received will be sent to the Chief Legal Officer and Corporate Secretary, the Vice President - Internal Audit, the Chairman of the Audit Committee, and to any director to whom communications are addressed.
-Communications submitted to the Board through our website will be received by the Chief Legal Officer and Corporate Secretary, the Vice President - Internal Audit, the Chairman of the Audit Committee, and any directors to whom the communication was addressed.
+Shareholders desiring to leave an anonymous or confidential message for the Board or any individual director may call (855) 900-0046.
+Additionally, shareholders may e-mail the Board by going to our website at ir.creditacceptance.com/contact-the-board.
+Telephone calls will be recorded and summarized by the third party provider which monitors the hotline service.
+A summary of the calls received will be sent to the Chief Legal Officer and Corporate Secretary, the Senior Vice President - Internal Audit, the Chairman of the Audit Committee, and to any director to whom communications are addressed.
+Communications submitted to the Board through our website will be sent to the Chief Legal Officer and Corporate Secretary, the Senior Vice President - Internal Audit, the Chairman of the Audit Committee, and any directors to whom the communication was addressed.